-11. The Transitional Cluster Study consists of a Phase 1 power and voltage study, a Phase 2 stability and short circuit study, followed by a Facilities Study for each project remaining in the process after the conclusion of the cluster study.
-Juno Solar is expecting to receive Phase 1 study results from the Transitional Cluster Study process from Duke Energy on February 28, 2022, Phase 2 study results in September 2022, and Facilities Study results in the first quarter of 2023.

-12. A "catch-22" situation has been created for FERC-jurisdictional Interconnection Customers, like Juno Solar, in the Transitional Cluster Study process.
-In order to proceed past Phase 1 of the Transitional Cluster Study process, they must make substantial financial commitments, and face multi-million-dollar withdrawal penalties if they withdraw from the Transitional Cluster Study process.
+- 13. The Phase 1 Report shows that the cost of the Network Upgrades assigned to Juno Solar is \$89.682 million.
+(Phase 1 Report, p.
+5) The Network Upgrades assigned to Juno Solar and other interdependent projects in the Transitional Cluster Study (Red Zone Upgrades) are needed to eliminate substantial transmission constraints in a large portion of DEP's service territory in the southeastern portion of the state that is particularly well suited to solar development, but where no new solar projects have been able to connect to DEP's transmission grid for several years (Red Zone).
+(Testimony of Duke Witnesses Finucane and Quaintance at the March 2, 2022 hearing) The Phase 1 report shows that there is 1,200 to 1,300 megawatts of projects in the Transition Cluster Study that would benefit from and participate in funding the Red Zone Upgrades, which total around \$365 million.
+(T. Vol. 5, p.
+35) If Juno Solar were to have to withdraw from the Transitional Cluster Study, the other projects in the Transitional Cluster Study would likely withdraw, resulting in the collapse of the Transitional Cluster Study.
+(Testimony of Juno Solar Witness Levitas at the March 2, 2022 hearing) - 14.
+A "catch-22" situation has been created for FERC-jurisdictional Interconnection Customers, like Juno Solar, in the Transitional Cluster Study process.
+(T. Vol. 1, pp. 12, 35, 112) Juno Solar has posted \$3 million for security to enter Phase 1 of the Transitional Cluster Study.
+(Testimony of Duke Witnesses Finucane and Quaintance at the March 2, 2022 hearing) In order to proceed past Phase 1 of the Transitional Cluster Study process, they must make substantial financial commitments by paying \$2 million to enter Phase 2 of the Transitional Cluster Study, and face multi-million-dollar withdrawal penalties if they withdraw from the Transitional Cluster Study process.
+(Testimony of Duke Witnesses Finucane and Quaintance at the March 2, 2022 hearing; T. Vol. pp. 35, 61) If Juno Solar were to withdraw from the Transitional Cluster Study Process after entering Phase 2, Juno Solar would have to pay nine times the study costs to exit the study process.
 However, if the Commission were to deem the levelized cost of transmission (LCOT) resulting from Juno Solar's allocated Network Upgrade costs to be unreasonable and therefore deny or revoke Juno Solar's CPCN after it has entered Phase 2 of study, Juno Solar would have to withdraw from the Transitional Cluster Study and forfeit millions of dollars.
-But Juno Solar's final allocated Network Upgrade costs and its LCOT will not be known until the completion of the Transitional Cluster Study process.
-13. Due to the proximity of Juno Solar's interconnection to PJM's service territory, PJM is likely to be identified as a potential Affected System during the study process.
-Once PJM receives notification, the potential transmission owner in coordination with PJM will determine if further Affected System studies are required.
-In the event that Affected System costs are triggered, Juno Solar has committed to not seek reimbursement for any Duke Energy Affected System Upgrade costs that might be incurred.
+(T. Vol. 1, pp. 61-62) But Juno Solar's final allocated Network Upgrade costs and its final LCOT will not be known until the completion of the Transitional Cluster Study process.
+(T. Vol. 1, p.
+112) - 15.
+Due to the proximity of Juno Solar's interconnection to PJM's service territory, PJM is likely to be identified as a potential Affected System during the study process.
+(T. Vol. 1, p.
+69; testimony of Duke Witnesses Finucane and Quaintance at the March 2, 2022 hearing) Once PJM receives notification, the potential transmission owner in coordination with PJM will determine if further Affected System studies are required.
+(T. Vol. 1, p.
+69) In the event that Affected System costs are triggered, Juno Solar has committed to not seek reimbursement for any Duke Energy Affected System Upgrade costs that might be incurred.
+(T. Vol. 1, p.
+103)